-The School will decide whether a role is relevant and within the scope of EYP or LYP by having regard to the guidance in DUCA.
+The School will decide whether a role is relevant and within the scope of EYP or LYP by having regard to the guidance in the Disqualification Regulations.
 Employment with the School in any relevant role will be conditional upon completion of the self-declaration form and upon the applicant not being disqualified.